 Notes have been added to the slide shown above.
-When you present you can refer to these notes and not have to remember that the Morning Glory is a vine.
+When you present you can refer to these notes and not have to remember that the Coneflowers bloom in summer.

 Anything you want to remember can be placed in a note.